-- You are currently a member of the CYGHA (Rep or HL). - OR - You currently play for a boys' hockey association (and were not rostered on another OWHA team).
+- You are currently a member of the CYGHA (Rep or HL). - You currently play for a boys' hockey association (and were not rostered on another OWHA team).

-You DO need a PTT form from your current association if you currently play for another women's hockey association and want to tryout with the Panthers.
+You DO need a PTT form if you currently play for another women's hockey association and want to tryout with the Panthers.
 You must request the PTT from your current association.